gvwilson/sdxjs/en/src/virtual-machine/index.md

 ### Semi-realistic

-We always unpack two operands regardless of whether the instructions has them or not, since this is what a hardware implementation would be.
+We always unpack two operands regardless of whether the instructions have them or not because this is what a hardware implementation would do.
 We have also included assertions in our VM to simulate the way that real hardware includes logic to detect illegal instructions and out-of-bound memory addresses.